USDA-SCINet/scinet-site/sn_collections/_guides/data/storage.md

 ---
 title: SCINet Storage
-description: Guide to storage options on SCINet HPC clusters
+description: Guide to storage options on SCINet infrastructure
 excerpt: There are multiple places to store data on the Ceres and Atlas clusters that all serve different purposes.
 # author: Marina Kraeva
 categories: [Data]